The Ancestral, the Emergent, and My Mother’s Candlesticks.

 Ancestral:Emergent

-What would deep time do to the fires taking Israel’s warring between secular and religious, Israelis and Palestinians, Mizrachi and Ashkenazi do?
-Messy, chaotic, raw and real, yet lucid, present - where grief can manifest, be loved in the fire of yearning — Grief for all those we lost and will lose.
-But more fundamentally, the grief of the separation from deep time, Presence, itself?
+What might deep time reveal within the fires of Israel’s struggles—between secular and religious, Israeli and Palestinian, Mizrahi and Ashkenazi?
+Messy, chaotic, raw, and real—yet lucid, present—where grief can finally be met and loved in the fire of yearning: grief for all those we have lost and will lose, and more fundamentally, the grief of our separation from deep time, from Presence itself.

 Previous